TruthGate Pointer (TGP) Protocol

 10) FAQ (Quick Answers)

-• Q: Why not just use raw IPNS?
+- Q: Why not just use raw IPNS?

 A: Raw IPNS tends to expose/retain history and can cause you to serve old blocks you no longer endorse.
-TGP restricts the IPNS surface to a single pointer file.
+TGP restricts the IPNS surface to a single pointer file. - Q: Where do I put

-A: At the IPNS root next to tgp.json.
-It’s optional, but makes browsers auto-redirect nicely.
+A: At the IPNS root next totgp.json

 A: TGP clients should treat the IPNS name as non-compliant.
-Gateways can return a helpful error page.
+Gateways can return a helpful error page. - Q: Do I need a signature in the JSON?

-A: No. IPNS keys/signatures already authenticate the update. v1 keeps it minimal.
+A: No. IPNS keys/signatures already authenticate the update. v1 keeps it minimal. - Q: Can I keep an audit log?

 A: Yes—off-IPNS.
-TGP intentionally does not expose history to avoid encouraging legacy content discovery.
+TGP intentionally does not expose history to avoid encouraging legacy content discovery. - Q: Does this work with IPFS Companion?

 A: Yes.
-The redirect points to /ipfs/<cid>, which Companion can resolve locally.
+The redirect points to/ipfs/<cid>

 11) Versioning & Extensibility

-• TGP uses a numeric tgp field.
+- TGP uses a numeric

-• Clients MUST ignore unknown fields.
+field. - Clients MUST ignore unknown fields.

-• Future versions may introduce optional fields (e.g., cache hints, alternates), but v1 remains the canonical minimal spec.
+- Future versions may introduce optional fields (e.g., cache hints, alternates), but v1 remains the canonical minimal spec.

 12) Reference Directory Layout